Check out these awesome Flowering Ground Cover Plants that you can grow in your garden with ease to add a dash of colors!

 Botanical Name: Dianthus gratianopolitanus

-Cheddar pink is a charming, finely textured variety of carnation – it creates a mat of small plant with opposite foliage about 1/4 inches wide and up to 2-6 inches long.
+Cheddar pink is a charming, finely textured variety of carnation – it creates a mat of small plants with opposite foliage about 1/4 inches wide and up to 2-6 inches long.
 It grows best in full sun and well-draining soil.

 Botanical Name: Epimedium hybrid